 Work has been carried out for some time to unify the law related to transport.
 According to the assumptions of the project - the current transport by motor vehicles is to be gradually reduced to a minimum.
 The ongoing works on the expansion of transshipment ports and railway and maritime infrastructure are to result in a greater use of alternative methods of transfer.
 This requires a considerable contribution and commitment from the countries of the European Community - including Poland.
 The state of the domestic railway must be adapted to the project assumptions, as well as to the level of the leading EU countries.
 The concept of railway infrastructure is related primarily to tracks, modern rolling stock, reloading points and, most importantly, modern IT technologies that facilitate work.
 All this to change the transport priorities in the country - nowadays road transport plays a key part in the exchange of goods, this state of affairs makes it impossible to implement the assumptions of the project.

-Why are you innovating?
+Why are innovations introduced?

 So what will the future hold?

 The discussed strategies are long-term in nature - the accompanying idea of improving the condition of the environment requires the modernization of many areas of the economy.
 Given multimodal transport it has definitely more advantages than disadvantages.
 Currently, it allows you to transport goods in a short time not only within the territory of the country or neighboring countries.
 It is also an efficient logistics process at the level of intercontinental transfers.
 The changes will be faced by carriers, forwarding companies as well as state and European authorities.
 It is difficult to answer the question of what the future will bring for the transport industry - it is certain that the impact of new technologies will improve many key factors - including multimodal transfer.